eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 # Introduction

-This Documentation contains the first concept of Data Verification in Catena-X. This verification frameworks aims to create a second layer of trust over the EDC data exchanges between consumers and data providers.
-Allowing auditors to verify specific attributes or complete aspect models for data providers and allowing consumers to retrieve and verify the "validity" of the verification done.
-Using a simple wallet a Data Provider is able to certify its attributes or the complete semantic models from Catena-X and include it in a Verifiable Credential.
-Which can then be verified in the Data Consumer side using the simple-wallet component.
+The Digital Product Pass Verification Add-on aims to create a second layer of trust over the EDC data exchanges between consumers and data providers.
+It enables auditors to verify specific attributes or complete aspect models for data providers and allowing consumers to retrieve and verify the "validity" of the verification done.
+Using a simple wallet, a Data Provider is able to certify its attributes or the complete semantic models from Catena-X and include it in a Verifiable Credential, which can then be verified on the Data Consumer side.

 ## Context Diagram